BodyCopy/lori-website/site/content/post/scotland-united-kingdom.md

 ![](/img/img_0673.jpg)

 We also went to the Clava Cairns, Bronze Age temple and burial grounds.
 Great example of standing stones.
-We tried but no one passed through.
+We tried, but no one passed through.

 ![](/img/img_0693.jpg)